 How to Prepare for Divorce

 Divorce is different for every couple.
 For some, it is a straightforward process necessary to move on to the next chapter in life.
 For others, it is an emotionally devastating occurrence that will take years to recover from.
 In either case, there are a few things every divorcing couple should know to prepare for this life change.
-I am Fort Worth, Texas, attorney Daniel Bacalis, and I have been helping clients in difficult family law matters for over 30 years.
+I am Fort Worth, Texas, attorney Daniel Bacalis, and I have been helping clients in difficult family law matters for nearly four decades.

 Preparing for Divorce: Things to Consider